LGandia/java_portfolio/AssignmentTurtleGraphicsProgram/Assignment.md

 -[x] Detects non numeric data for a parameter.
 (3 marks)

--[x] Correctly bounds parameters (i.e. negative or non sensible values are reported as errors).
+-[x] Correctly bounds parameters (i.e. negative or non-sensible values are reported as errors).
 (3 marks)

 ## Requirement 4 – loading, saving and exiting.
 15 marks
 - “Load” and “Save” should allow the user save and load the image and to save and load a set of commands that the user has typed in.
 - The current image should be saved to a file and also be able to be loaded back into the system and drawing recommenced.
 - If the user attempts to load a new image without the current one been saved